ojedaf/vCLIMB_website/content/authors/Fcaba/_index.md

 ---
 # Display name
-title: Kumail Alhamoud
+title: Fabian Caba

 # Username (this should match the folder name)
 authors:
-- Kumail Alhamoud
+- Fabian Caba

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Msc Student at KAUST
+role: Research Scientist at Adobe

 # Organizations/Affiliations
 organizations: